carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Link to [Google Map](https://goo.gl/maps/xpnddSdsZ8n) and [campus map](http://mdd.ucd.ie/wp-content/uploads/2015/05/UCD-Map-October-2014-Custom.pdf).

-The keynote lectures will take place in George Moore Auditorium, which can be found on the ground floor of the O'Brien Centre's East wing (#67 on the campus map, above) on the left hand side of the main foyer.Specific workshop, skill-up, and breakout rooms will be anounced as information becomes available.
+The keynote lectures will take place in George Moore Auditorium, which can be found on the ground floor of the O'Brien Centre's East wing (#67 on the campus map, above) on the left-hand side of the main foyer.
+The specific workshops, skill-up, and breakout rooms will be announced as information becomes available.

 ##### Open mic

 The large proportion of The Carpentries community is constituted by its volunteer trainers (who also go on to take up more roles in The Carpentries).
 If you are a new trainer, our 'Open Mic' sessions will be very useful for you.
-If you are a more experience trainer, its an opportunity for you to pass your knowledge to the session attendees.
+If you are a more experience trainer, it's an opportunity for you to pass your knowledge to the session attendees.
 Please see our [program](http://www.carpentrycon.org/#program) and prepare yourself up to come up on the podium in one of these sessions.

 #### P: Pronouns, Photography, Posters, Post-conference